-The Company embeds core values of health and safety throughout its operations.
-Nothing is more important than the health and safety of our people.
+Our normal high health and safety protocols which have allowed the Company to maintain a safe workplace in years past, continue to apply.
 Every person arriving at our work site is first taken through a health and safety orientation before any other activity is begun.
-Every morning begins with safety "toolbox" meetings and weekly safety meetings are attended by everyone in camp to re-enforce a safety-first mindset.
+Every morning begins with a self monitoring COVID-19 Health Monitoring Decision

+Tree before leaving personal accommodations, followed by safety "toolbox" meetings and weekly safety meetings which are attended by everyone in camp to re-enforce a safety-first mindset.
 We emphasize that safety is the responsibility of everyone on site.
 We have highly trained first aid personnel in camp with a dedicated and well equipped first aid facility, and strict protocols for timely medical evacuations by air to a hospital if required.

 The Company works to identify and mitigate potential health and safety risks at all work sites.
 Our excellent safety record over years of operations is the result of prioritizing and instilling a culture of safety first in every person at our work site and constantly seeking to improve our health and safety protocols and procedures.